jennomics/WorkflowPaper/figures/SeqTrace/caption.md

- Refer to this screenshot of the Trace Settings for step 4 of the "Creating and Editing a Consensus Sequence."
+The above screenshot shows the appropriate Trace Settings for SeqTrace for step 4 of the "Creating and Editing a Consensus Sequence" for Sanger Sequence Processing.